torvalds/linux/Documentation/block/biovecs.rst

- * Before, iterating over bios was very awkward when you weren't processing exactly one bvec at a time - for example, bio_copy_data() in fs/bio.c, which copies the contents of one bio into another.
+ * Before, iterating over bios was very awkward when you weren't processing exactly one bvec at a time - for example, bio_copy_data() in fs/bio.c, which copies the contents of one bio into ayesther.
 Because the biovecs wouldn't necessarily be the same size, the old code was tricky convoluted - it had to walk two different bios at the same time, keeping both bi_idx and and offset into the current biovec for each.